 The bottom line is, Etsy is worth it IF you make a profit from it.

 Countless forum threads with sellers stating their sales are down or that Etsy is “dead” or “dying”, doesn’t make it true or make Etsy any less useful to makers.

-Obviously, Etsy IS worth it for many businesses or the platform wouldn’t continue to grow (as The Wall Street Journal pointed out this year) and there wouldn’t be sellers continuing to support the platform.
+Obviously, Etsy IS worth it for many businesses or the platform wouldn’t continue to grow (as The Wall Street Journal pointed out) and there wouldn’t be sellers continuing to support the platform.

 So, the question isn’t: is Etsy worth it?